 When building the app’s trip execution engine for this part of the platform, Uber was one of only two companies to use Node.js for production purposes.
 At the time, the tool’s single-threaded processing and asynchronous primitives worked best for this feature.

 Uber’s engineers used third-party open-source libraries for the app’s unique needs.
-The size of Uber’s tech stack as well as a lack of general rules when originally developed, make it a very complex build to mirror.
+The size of Uber’s tech stack and a lack of general rules when originally developed make it a highly complex build to mirror.

-What The Uber App Does
+What Does The Uber App Do?

-On the surface, Uber appears to be a simple two-sided marketplace (two-sided network), but under the hood, the mechanics required to efficiently pair riders and drivers are quite complex: real-time embedded GPS and route optimization are among its most complex features.
+On the surface, Uber appears to be a simple two-sided marketplace (two-sided network), but under the hood, the mechanics required to pair riders efficiently and drivers are quite complex: real-time embedded GPS and route optimization are among its most complex features.

+Uber has separate apps for both its drivers and passengers.
 These apps run on two frontends and a backend, with the latter operating as an admin panel for both apps.

 Uber App Backend